 Sorry, but Jesus did not die for our sins.
 We still must bear the consequences of our actions.
 Without consequences, there is no learning experience.
 Consequences are part of our learning experience in the physical world.

 Yes, Jesus' physical body was gruesomely tortured.
-And yes, his body suffered greatly at the hands of the Jewish rabbis and Romans.
+And yes, his body suffered greatly at the hands of the institutional temple rabbis and Romans.